Pibolo/pibolo.github.io/README.md

 - the website will be accessible here localhost:1111
 - ALLOW_OVERRIDE allow url rewritting, optional
 - GIT_COMMIT=dev launch the docker in developpment mode
 - -v (pwd):/app link the docker folder /app to your code on your host machine.
-So you can modify your code from outside the container
+So you can modify your code from outside the container `warning`: (pwd) will only work on fish and if your in this project folder.
+If your not you can put an absolute path instead

 ## Launch in production